eternaldensity/Sandcastle-Builder/README.md

 - Missed Nest condition
 - Previous nerfing wasn't quite enough
 - Making glass blocks now destroys the chips which subtracts from the amount of chips gained so it reports gains accurately
+- Production Control is now set to its maximum if have Nope! once you buy it after Moplpy Down

 ## 3.27
 - Infinite Saw rename fix